-European AIDS Treatment News, a publication of the European AIDS Treatment Group (EATG), www.eatg.org.
+Reprinted from European AIDS Treatment News, a publication of the European AIDS Treatment Group (EATG), www.eatg.org.

 The International AIDS Society's (IAS) Governing Council reads like a Who's Who of the HIV world.
 Robert Gallo, Tony Fauci, Luc Montaigner and the late Jonathan Mann all at one time served on the Council.
 Today, the IAS leadership is still composed of leading scientists and physicians including Scott Hammer from the University of Columbia, Souleymane Mboup and Elly Katabira, both respected and established HIV advocates from Africa, and Helene Gayle, formerly of the U.S. Centers for Disease Control (CDC) and now with the Bill and Melinda Gates Foundation.

 While the IAS may lack the gravitas of the World Health Organization (WHO), the resources of the National Institutes of Health (NIH), and the high-status prefix of UNAIDS, from an activist perspective, the IAS is respected for its world conferences and for making itself amenable and accessible to the activist community in Europe.
 Stefano Vella, the former IAS President, before and during his presidency, was no stranger to European AIDS treatment activists.
 His engagement with AIDS activism has been a personal commitment and has helped to establish an important liaison between advocates operating at pan-European and international levels.